- Blue-green algae are toxic and deadly when consumed in high concentrations

 - This bacteria is often found in non-flowing freshwater during hot seasons

 This summer, blue-green algae are back.
-In May 2020, a dog in Minneapolis died from swimming in a lake with blue-green algae.
-While many dog owners are getting outdoors to beat COVID-19 cabin fever, there are safety precautions to be aware of before allowing your dog to swim.
+While many dog owners are getting outdoors, there are safety precautions to be aware of before allowing your dog to swim.

 What’s Going on With Dogs and Blue-Green Algae?